10 Best Herbal Creams For Tonsillitis

 Achillea millefolium, commonly known as yarrow, has been traditionally used in herbal medicine for its anti-inflammatory and antimicrobial properties.

-As with any herbal remedy, it is advisable to consult a healthcare professional before using yarrow creams, especially for persistent or severe tonsillitis.
+It is important to consult a healthcare professional before using any herbal creams, especially if symptoms persist or worsen.

 6. Urtica dioica